mrkale/NodeMCU-Modules/nistclock/README.md

 Sets up configuration parameters of the module by rewriting default ones.

 ####Syntax
-	nistclock.setup{timer=0, tzdelay=0, refresh=60, debug=true, tickcb=nil}
+	nistclock.setup{
+		timer = 0,
+		tzdelay = 0,
+		refresh = 60,
+		debug = true,
+		tickcb = nil
+	}

 - The parameter of the setup function is a Lua table with configuration parameters.
-Notice curly braces for inputing table to a function.
+Notice curly braces for inputing a table to a function.
 - Above are depicted all of the configuration parameters with their default values wired directly in the module.
-- Configuration parameters can be written in any order and only needed of them can be present in the table.
+- Configuration parameters can be written in any order and only needed of them may be present in the table.
 - Set only that configuration parameter, which another value you need for.

 ####Parameters
 <a id="timer"></a>
 - **timer**: Number of system timer for intenal clock.
-	- Valid values: integer 0 ~ 6
+	- Valid values: positive integer 0 ~ 6
 	- *Default value*: 0